 We also use Chicken E-lixir every day as a daily vitamin for our flock!
 Chicken E-lixir added to drinking water is a natural approach to keeping chickens healthy by promoting digestive health.
 For everyday use, it contains a unique blend of organic oregano essential oil, prebiotics, calcium, vitamins D & E and electrolytes.
 Keeping your chickens digestive and immune systems strong is vital in protecting your flock against worms.

 Some people will also use garlic, pumpkin seeds and apple cider vinegar to prevent worms.
 These are all great natural ways to keep your chickens healthy.

 How to Treat a Chicken With Worms

 Again, I’ve not personally had a chicken with worms, so I’d highly recommend calling your vet if you suspect your chicken is being overrun with worms.
-I would rather be proactive and do a little extra as far as my flock’s heath on a daily basis than be reactive and need to treat them with a dewormer that isn’t natural.
+I would rather be proactive and do a little extra as far as my flock’s health on a daily basis than be reactive and treat them with a dewormer that isn’t natural.

 If you suspect your chicken has worms, I’d separate it from the flock as quickly as possible (to prevent spread) and reach out to your poultry vet.